Proportional approval voting: Computation

 An integer linear programming formulation for computing winning committees according to PAV.
 The variable $y_c$ indicates whether candidate $c$ is selected or not.
 The variable $x_{i, \ell}$ indicates whether voter $i$ approves at least $\ell$ selected candidates.

 PAV solutions and their quality can be verified in polynomial-time, making transparency easy.
 However, the worst-case time complexity is NP-complete, meaning that for some elections it can be difficult or impossible to find an exact solution that guarantees all the theoretical properties of PAV.

 In practice, the outcome of PAV can be computed exactly for medium-sized committees (<50 candidates) using integer programming solvers (such as those provided in the abcvoting Python package).
-Finding an exact solution has time complexity $O(n m^k)$ with k seats and n voters.
+Finding an exact solution has time complexity $O(n 2^k)$ with k seats and n voters, making it impractical to calculate by hand for many seats.

 From the perspective of parameterized complexity, the problem of computing PAV is theoretically difficult outside of a few exceptional easy cases.
 Luckily, such cases are often good approximations of real elections, allowing them to be used as heuristics that dramatically reduce the computational effort of finding a correct solution.
 For example, exact election results can be solved in polynomial time in the case where voters and candidates lie along a single-dimensional political spectrum, and in linear time when voters are strong partisans (i.e. vote for party lists instead of candidates).